Combatd/Hybrid_Cloud_Foundations/README.md

 * A virtual LAN (VLAN): A subgroup of a network, which combines multiple networking devices into a single domain and partitions them off from the rest.
 * Unmanaged networks: VMs get a direct connection to their VLAN of choice.
 * A managed network: A VLAN plus IP Address Management.

+## Chapter 5: Managing Virtual Machines in the Hybrid Cloud
+### Lesson Overview
+* Introduction to VM management
+* Working with Disc Images
+* Creating and Managing VMs
+* Understanding VM High Availability

+Let’s start at the very beginning, with a simple question - what is a virtual machine?
+A virtual machine, or VM, is an emulation of a computer system.
+It’s based on computer architectures, is typically called an image, and provides the functionality of a physical computer.

+As we’ve seen in previous lessons, it’s also a core part of a virtualized system since it’s created by abstracting the resources of a physical machine.
+VMs are used to provide the end users of a virtualized system with a familiar, comfortable substitute for a real machine.

+And VM management refers to activities such as starting and stopping a VM, updating a VM’s configuration, and migrating, cloning, or deleting a VM.
+With Nutanix specifically, all of these activities are performed in Prism, and on the VM dashboard that we discussed briefly in lesson 2.
+So, before we move on to these operations, let’s quickly look at the VM dashboard again, but in a little more detail.